HenryVantieghem/THE-TONIGHT-APP/GENIUS_PROMPT.md

 ## Key Insights from Previous Failures

-1. **React Native fetch.blob() doesn't work reliably** - Need expo-file-system
+1. **expo-file-system is DEPRECATED in SDK 54** - Use fetch() + blob() instead
+2. **fetch().blob() DOES work in React Native** - Handles local file:// URIs correctly
-2. **Navigation callbacks cause serialization issues** - Use route params instead
+3. **Navigation callbacks cause serialization issues** - Use route params instead
-3. **Location updates need proper state management** - Use navigation params with useEffect listeners
+4. **Location updates need proper state management** - Use navigation params with useEffect listeners
-4. **Error handling must be comprehensive** - Catch all edge cases
+5. **Error handling must be comprehensive** - Catch all edge cases
+6. **Supabase storage needs RLS policies** - Without policies, uploads silently fail

 ## The Solution

 The fix involves:
-1. Using `expo-file-system.readAsStringAsync` with 'base64' encoding
+1. Using `fetch(mediaUri)` to read local files, then `.blob()` to get Blob
-2. Converting base64 to Uint8Array for Supabase upload
+2. Uploading Blob directly to Supabase storage (accepts Blob in React Native)
 3. Using navigation params (selectedLocation) instead of callbacks
 4. Listening to route param changes in PostPreviewScreen to update state
 5. Proper error handling at every step
+6. Creating proper RLS policies on storage.objects for authenticated uploads